 What is Uric Acid?

-What is uric acid, its causes, and its treatments, are discussed in this article.
+What uric acid is, its causes and its treatments are discussed in this article.

-Uric acid is a waste product that is normally excreted through the kidneys in urine.
-In short, it plays a role in maintaining the chemical balance in the body.
+Uric acid is a waste product normally excreted through the kidneys in urine.
+In short, it helps maintain the body’s chemical balance.

 Most of the uric acid produced in the body is dissolved in the blood and then filtered by the kidneys and excreted in urine.